Gearing Up for Flu Season: What to Know to Stay Healthy

 Flu season typically begins in November and runs through March.
 To offer the best protection possible, doctors recommend getting vaccinated early.

 “Many healthcare providers including Northwestern Memorial and are already in receipt of the vaccine and have started offering flu shots,” said Zembower.
 “Contact your physician to find out when they will have flu shots available and to schedule a time to receive the vaccine.”

 This year's annual flu shot will offer protection against two new viruses as well as the H1N1 virus that was active in 2009.
 Only one vaccine is needed this year.

 Avoid Spreading the Flu

 Practicing good hand hygiene is the single most important way to avoid spreading the flu virus.
-In addition, be sure to cover your mouth and nose when coughing and sneezing.
+In addition, be sure to cover your mouth and nose when coughing or sneezing.
 It’s also important to get adequate rest, exercise, drink plenty of fluids and practice good nutrition.
-Doing so will not only offer some protection from the seasonal flu, but from other cold viruses that often circulate during the fall and winter months as well.
+Doing so will not only offer some protection from the seasonal flu, but other cold viruses that often circulate during the fall and winter months as well.